roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  And that's how Giana became my permanent girlfriend.

  And, to finish the day's event, I should tell you what happened with Kitty and David.
 When Kitty came off her sexual high, she basically kicked Giana and me out of the house.
 Kitty didn't call me afterwards, wouldn't return my calls.
 But you know what?
 She came around.
 Three weeks later, I was fucking her in front of her husband again.
 Know why?
 Because HE loved it, the weirdo!
 She let me fuck her, and verbally abuse him, because he wanted it, and she wanted to please him.
 Seriously, I don't get those two.
 What a strange sexual relationship they have.
 But who am I to argue, I get to fuck the jerk's hot Asian wife!
-Report_Story #1